 The Facility will leverage the UN Secretary-General’s Response and Recovery Fund and the work of other multilateral partners to achieve food security for the millions of poor rural people in the most remote and vulnerable communities.

 The RPSF is a short-term strategy that feeds into IFAD’s longer-term development objectives.
 IFAD has initiated the Facility with US$40 million of seed funding from grant resources and expects to mobilize at least US$200 million from Member States and other donors to scale up support.
-The Government of Canada has already pledged a contribution of CA$6 million.
+Contributions received so far include CAD 6 million from the Government of Canada, SEK 50 million from the Government of Sweden, and EUR 6 million from the Government of the Netherlands.
 All funds will be disbursed by 31 December 2021 as an immediate COVID-19 response.

 Objectives and planned interventions